 For topics were behavioural change is important, setting up on-the-job activities for participants to demonstrate their new behaviours is the ultimate test.
 Measuring changes in behaviour is also often a great leading indicator of future improvements in business impact.

 In Tribal Habits, creators can simply enable one or more on-the-job activities in any topic.
 These activities are unique to each topic.
 They can be designed to specifically test and measure new workplace behaviours related to that topic.
 Explorers have a deadline to complete the activity and must then report on their success and learnings, providing both quantitative and qualitative measures.

 Activities can be very versatile.
 An activity might require the explorer to conduct a demonstration of technique with their manager or another assessor.
 Or it might require them to build or implement a new tool or document in their role.
 Or perhaps download a case study and complete a technical assessment.

 Good Kirkpatrick Level 3 Behaviour reporting promotes long-term change

-Kirkpatrick Level 3 Behaviour measurement is one of the most valuable measurements for a professional services firm.
+Kirkpatrick Level 3 Behaviour measurement is one of the most valuable measurements for any modern organisation.
 Without behavioural change, obtaining new outcomes for a business is almost impossible – keep doing what you are doing and you’ll keep getting what you are getting!

 Any training program which is aimed at improving firm results usually requires new behaviours in staff to produce those new business results.
 So consideration should be given to how behavioural change can be encouraged and measured.
 In Tribal Habits, this is an easy process with a number of simple but powerful features which automate this process.